raspberrypilearning/rainbow-run/en/step_6.md

 ![The ball rolls down the track, the reset button is pressed and the ball goes back to the top of the track.](images/step6-output.gif)

+Press the 'Play' button again to stop running your project.

 --- /task ---